ultraflame4/ultraflame4.github.io/data/projects/better_console.json.md

 skills:
   - python
 index_hint: 1000
+status: completed
 ---
-I forgot why I created this, though I know it was partly inspired by minecraft’s server console

-This library provides a better console with the following features:
+This library provides a GUI console for logging with the following features:

 - Log box - See log messages
 - Log filters - Filter log messages by level